mwaylabs/generator-m-ionic/docs/ecosystems/ionic_platform.md

 # Ionic Platform Integration (beta)

-> [Ionic Platform](http://ionic.io/platform) is a cloud platform for managing and scaling cross-platform mobile apps that can be integrated into [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic) using its ionic-platform sub-generator.
+> [Ionic Platform](http://ionic.io/platform) is a cloud platform for managing and scaling cross-platform mobile apps by providing services like Push, User and others that can be integrated into [Generator-M-Ionic](https://github.com/mwaylabs/generator-m-ionic) using its ionic-platform sub-generator.

-## Papare
+## Prepare

 1. You need **Ionic Platform Account**.
 If you don't have one [register here](https://apps.ionic.io/signup).
 2. Install the latest version of the [Ionic CLI](http://ionicframework.com/docs/cli/): `npm install -g ionic`